toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-09-25-BlazCTF-2024-Writeups.md

 }
 ...
 ```
-Since we transfer 0 tokens, the `tokenIn` isn't important since no transfer takes place in the [TokenHelper lib](https://etherscan.io/address/0x8086174bE8FC721CbF275545193a73f56FBF3384#code#F11#L20).
-Our aggregator is straightforward too:
+Since we transfer 0 tokens, the `tokenIn` isn't important since no transfer takes place in the [TokenHelper lib](https://etherscan.io/address/0x8086174bE8FC721CbF275545193a73f56FBF3384#code#F11#L20) if the amount is 0.
+Our aggregator is straightforward too, just write a function that does nothing:

 ```javascript
 contract Nopper{
     function swap(address token, uint amt, SwapData calldata swapdata) public {
         uint nop = 42069;
     }